 While we're on the subject of passwords, we'll remind you that good passwords should be difficult to remember.
 They should also not be written down.
 That, of course, presents a problem, particularly if you don't want Safari to auto-complete them.

-The solution is a password manager like 1Password or Dashlane.
+The solution is a password manager like 1Password (£3.99 a month) or Dashlane (£38.99 a year).
 These apps allow you to create and store robust passwords and sync them across all your devices.
 Crucially, however, they encrypt the data and allow allow access when you type in the master password.